How to Press Flowers and Leaves

 Which Flowers Are Best for Pressing?

 • Avoid flowers with complex petals and thick stems.
-Roses, peonies, daffodils are best avoided, as are white flowers, which turn brown easily.
+Roses, peonies, and daffodils are best avoided, as are white flowers, which turn brown easily.

 • If you do wish to press a rose or more complex flower, split it down the middle with scissors or a knife.